zinrai/savalet/README.md

-# Sevalet
+# Savalet

-Sevalet (Server valet) is a command execution service that exposes system commands through HTTP API, providing a alternative to SSH-based system integration.
+Savalet (Server valet) is a command execution service that exposes system commands through HTTP API, providing a alternative to SSH-based system integration.

 ## Motivation